GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/PubSubToElasticsearch/README.md

 * javascriptTextTransformFunctionName: UDF Javascript Function Name.
 Default: null
 * maxRetryAttempts: Max retry attempts, must be > 0.
 Default: no retries
 * maxRetryDuration: Max retry duration in milliseconds, must be > 0.
 Default: no retries
+* javascriptIndexFnGcsPath: GCS path of storage location for Javascript UDF to extract _index from row data
+* javascriptIndexFnName: Function name for Javascript UDF to extract _index from row data
+* javascriptIdFnGcsPath: GCS path of storage location for Javascript UDF to extract _id from row data
+* javascriptIdFnName: Function name for Javascript UDF to extract _id from row data
+* javascriptTypeFnGcsPath: GCS path of storage location for Javascript UDF to extract _type from row data
+* javascriptTypeFnName: Function name for Javascript UDF to extract _type from row data
+* javascriptIsDeleteFnGcsPath: GCS path of storage location for Javascript UDF to determine if row should be a delete operation (rather than create, index, or update)
+* javascriptIsDeleteFnName: Function name for Javascript UDF to determine if row should be a delete operation (rather than create, index, or update)
+* usePartialUpdate:  Whether to use partial document updates (update rather than create or index, allows partial document updates)

 ### Building Template
 This is a Flex Template meaning that the pipeline code will be containerized, and the container will be used to launch the Dataflow pipeline.